codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

 !!! tip
     If you would like to analyze commits from authors that don't belong to your organization, [read more about Authors here](adding-and-managing-authors.md).

-Please reach out to us if you have any questions.